 To find out more about our process view the Complaints and Dispute Resolution Brochure

-Regardless of whether the complaint involves our products or services or the conduct of our representatives such as our employees, loss adjusters, loss assessors, investigators, collection agents or claims team, please submit your complaint here.
+If you have a complaint that relates to our products or services or the conduct of our representatives such as our employees, loss adjusters, repairers, investigators or collection agents, please contact us.

 Our complaints handling process varies depending on whether it relates to:

-We will keep you informed of the progress of our review of your complaint at least every 10 business days (unless you agree on an alternative time frame).
+We will keep you informed of the progress of your complaint at least every 10 business days (unless you agree on an alternative time frame).

 A complaint or dispute can be lodged with the Australian Financial Complaints Authority (AFCA):